HC18-Decoders/Pet-Friendly-Mexico/README.md

 ## Acknowledgments

-A special thanks to Garima Batra for helping us with a lot of great ideas for our project.
+**A special thanks to Garima Batra for helping us with a lot of great ideas for our project.
-Also is a great pleasure to acknowledge Decoders team for the awsome job on working and contributing in this project.
+Also is a great pleasure to acknowledge Decoders team for the awsome job on working and contributing in this project, Jacqueline Lopez, Alejandro Rodríguez, Jorge Cervantes, Luis G. Nava, and Cesar Tapia.**